snsreddy/product-api/README.md

 # product-api
-To do for scm mulesoft product-api
+To do scm for product-api